HavardHarstad/16S-ONT-GUI-workflow-using-EMU-and-KRONA/README.md

-# **16S ONT GUI workflow using EMU and KRONA**
+[krona_plot.html](https://github.com/user-attachments/files/26270002/krona_plot.html)# **16S ONT GUI workflow using EMU and KRONA**

-A simple GUI python script for analyzing full-length 16S Oxford Nanopore (fastq) reads.
+A GUI python script for analyzing full-length 16S Oxford Nanopore (fastq) reads, includes Quality Check (QC) of your data.
 Created for Ubuntu OS.
 Require creating a Conda environment for EMU and KRONA combined.
-The _--threads_ settings for running EMU is set to 20, if having a less powerful computer decrease this definition in script (line 32) to satisfy your computer hardware.
+The _--threads_ settings for running EMU is set to 20, if having a less powerful computer decrease this definition in script (line 194) to satisfy your computer hardware.
+The MIN-MAX settings for amplicon lenght is set to 1000bp-2000bp when running EMU, changes in these parameters can be done in line 18 and 186.
+The QC check will show all of your data.

 If not having Conda follow https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html before further installation.